Syncthing Review 2022

 For Android users, download the app from Google Play Store.
 On the contrary, Syncthing also offers its app on F-Droid for users who don’t prefer using the Play Store.

 Sadly, the service is not yet compatible with iOS devices.
 According to Syncthing’s forum, beta testing is underway for an iOS app.
 You can download the beta version of Syncthing on your iOS device, but it has limited features such as partial synchronization.
 Syncthing has not yet confirmed an exact release date for an iOS app; probably, we will see an app after successful beta testing rounds.

 Syncthing Staggered File Versioning

 Syncthing offers the feature of File Versioning.
-What it does that it archives an older version of the file if the software is deleted or updated.
+What it does is that it archives an older version of the file if the software is deleted or updated.
 We found this feature quite interesting in our Syncthing review as you can access the older version at a later point.

 There are different ways Syncthing uses file versioning.
 Some of these include staggered file versioning, simple file versioning, or trash can approach.
 Do note that the default setting of Syncthing is ‘no file versioning’, but it allows you to choose how many versions should be stored.